HealthCatalyst/documentation/HCRTools/docs/index.md

 * Compare models based on your data.
 * Save and deploy a model.
-* Perform risk-adjusted comparisons
+* Perform risk-adjusted comparisons.
-* Do trend analysis following Nelson rules
+* Do trend analysis following Nelson rules.
-* Improve sparse data via longitudinal imputation
+* Improve sparse data via longitudinal imputation.

 ## How is it specific to healthcare?